 The vegetable garden consists of three plots for growing edible vegetables, an herbal garden, a patch of berry bushes, fruit trees, and a bed of plants which we use for dyeing clothing.
-The garden is watered through the use of a windmill that draws water from a nearby stream.
+The garden is watered through the use of a windmill that draws needed water from a nearby stream.

 In the crop field we grow a variety of grain crops as well as other crops that are used in handicrafts.
-Finally, in the wildflower pasture we each year sow new grasses, herbs, and wildflowers as well as bushes and trees, e.g. willow and hazel trees, that provide us with natural materials for building and handicrafts.
+Finally, in the wildflower pasture we each year sow new grasses, herbs, and wildflowers as well as bushes and trees, e.g. willow and hazel trees, that provide us with natural materials for building and handicrafts and of cource for puppet craft in conjunction with puppet performances!

 Most of us know that organic farming doesn't involve chemical fertilizers, pesticides, or herbicides.
-What is less known is that the organic farmer also takes special measures to preserve and enrich the natural growing environment.
+What is less known is that organic farmers also takes special measures to preserve and enrich the natural growing environment.

-MORE ON ORGANIC FARMING
+MORE ON ORGANIC PEGASUS FARMING